AGEINGAFICIONADO: Deborah Gale, MA Public Policy and Ageing, King’s College London, Research Fellow BioCentre on Ethics

 MARTINCRE: Martin Hodges, Health and Housing Programme Lead, Care and Repair England

-ROSALINDWILLIS: Lecturer in Gerontology at the University of Southampton, interested in research on ethnic diversity and ageing, particularly the influence of culture on informal care and social care, as well as mental health and ageing.
+ROSALINDWILLIS: Associate Professor in Gerontology at the University of Southampton, interested in research on ethnic diversity and ageing, particularly the influence of culture on informal care and social care, as well as mental health and ageing

 SIMONCHESTEREVANS: Dr Simon Evans, Senior Research Fellow, Association for Dementia Studies, University of Worcester; Associate Editor, Ageing & Society